buildbot/buildbot/master/docs/developer/rtype-change.rst

 .. bb:rtype:: change

     :attr integer changeid: the ID of this change
+    :attr integer parent_changeid: the ID of the parent
     :attr string author: the author of the change in "name", "name <email>" or just "email" (with @) format
     :attr files: source-code filenames changed
     :type files: list of strings